fornwall/rust-script/README.md

 - Running unit tests and benchmarks from scripts.
 - Custom templates for command-line expressions and filters.

-**Note**: `cargo-script` *does not* work when Cargo is instructed to use a target architecture different to the default host architecture.
+**Note**: `rust-script` *does not* work when Cargo is instructed to use a target architecture different to the default host architecture.

 Table of contents: